sourcebots/docs/content/tutorials/basic-movement.md

 {{% /notice %}}

 ## Connecting a motor
-To plug the motor into the kit, you'll need to solder an appropriate gauge of wire to the terminals on the motor, and connect the other ends to the CamCon connector.
+To plug the motor into the kit, you'll need to solder the two lengths of blue wire to the motor terminals, and connect the other ends to the CamCon connector.
 Like so:

 ![Motor connected to CamCon](/img/assembly/motor_and_camcon.png)